CPU, GPU, Memory, and multi-process architecture

 Saving more memory - Servicification in Chrome

 The same approach is applied to the browser process.
-Chrome is undergoing architecture changes to run each part of the browser program as a service allowing to easily split into different processes or aggregate into one.
+Chrome is undergoing architecture changes to run each part of the browser program as a service allowing to split into different processes or aggregate into one.

 General idea is that when Chrome is running on powerful hardware, it may split each service into different processes giving more stability, but if it is on a resource-constraint device, Chrome consolidates services into one process saving memory footprint.
 Similar approach of consolidating processes for less memory usage have been used on platform like Android before this change.